TK's Reviews

 Taste

-The Hut is a hidden delight that Dublin tourists rarely haunt.
-My wife’s family’s generational local.
+The Hut is a hidden delight that tourists rarely haunt.
+My wife’s family’s local.
 Always an astounding pint (approaching Gravedigger’s).
-Had way too many here and they’ve never failed.
-Joe is absolute class.
+Had way too many here and they’ve never failed me.
+Joe, the owner, is absolute class.

 5